AshtinGold/New-repo/readme.md

 ## installing cpp-llama (win11)
 Q: Install errors showing comments like "Cannot find C-compiler" etc.
+A: First make sure G++, GCC and Cmake are installed on your system.

-A: In windows, do as many of these as required:
+In windows, do as many of these as required:

 `$env:CMAKE_C_COMPILER = "C:\msys64\ucrt64\bin\gcc.exe"`